 3.4 SAMPLING TECHNIQUE

 Sampling is the process of carefully selecting a representative number of units from a population on which information would be gathered (Bush et al., 2008).
 A sample is the selected number of units.
 Sampling is generally done when the target population is too large so that information cannot be collected from all the population units (Parahoo 2006).
 The Purposive sampling technique also known as judgmental sampling techniques a non-probability sampling design as the researcher believes respondents having the experiences and the knowledge to meet the requirements for the study (Bush et al., 2008).
 This is to select the categories of employees and management staff with believes that they meet certain requirements of the study including project engineers working within Volta Region, involved in public supplies, contractors, work with foreign partners in joint venture construction and /or projects for the assemblies.
 For the purpose of this study, non-probability purposive sampling has been chosen for the study.
-According to Flyvbjerg (2006) non-probability purposive sampling technique is used to study the population of interest and to obtain the research samples size from the data collected.
+According to Flyvbjerg (2006), non-probability purposive sampling technique is used to study the population of interest and to obtain the research samples size from the data collected.
 While purposive sampling is predominantly used in qualitative research as it involves the researcher intentionally selecting who to include in the study on the basis that those selected can present the requisite data (Flyvbjerg, 2006).

 However, Bush et al., (2008) have earlier indicated that purposive sampling method cannot measure the representativeness of the sample.
 This might serve as one of the limitations of the study but due to the conveniences of the sample frame being available having the necessary experience, this method has been chosen for the study (Saunders et al., 2007; Bush et al., 2008).

-3.5: POPULATION OF THE STUDY
+3.5 POPULATION OF THE STUDY

 The study population was made of respondents working within Ho and Kpando Municipal Assemblies in the Volta region of Ghana.
 The composition the population was made up local contractors and foreigner partners operating joint ventures within the construction sector in the municipalities as well as procurement entities of the assembly academician experience in construction joint ventures for the study.